tykel/khepra-vm/CPU.md

 *Note: Indirect byte accesses (modes `7,b,e`) are PC relative.
 They allow accesses from `[PC-128]` to `[PC+127]`.*

+- The `W` ('Word?') flag governs whether to act on 8-bit or 16-bit (word) operands.
+  - On registers, only the lower 8 bits (7-0) will be used.
+This includes mode 2.
+  - For memory accesses, only one byte (8 bits) will be loaded from, or stored to, the address in memory.

-The instructions follow Intel convention, that is: `OP TO, FROM`
+- The instructions follow Intel convention, that is: `OP TO, FROM`

-We notice that instructions using the implicit Void mode are only one byte long, even though the addressing mode field runs into byte 2 of the instruction.
+- We notice that instructions using the implicit Void mode are only one byte long, even though the addressing mode field runs into byte 2 of the instruction.
 This is because the first four instructions use implicit mode *only*, so if bits 2-3 are `0`, we stop fetching bytes for the instruction.